ibm-cloud-docs/cephaas/sds_manage_iam_access.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing IAM access for IBM Storage Ceph as a Service
+# Managing IAM access for {{site.data.keyword.cephaas_full_notm}}
 {: #iam-cephaas-docs}

-Access to IBM Storage Ceph as a Service (CephaaS) service instances for users in your account is controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
-Every user that accesses the CephaaS service in your account must be assigned an access policy with an IAM role.
-Review the following roles, actions, and more to help determine the best way to assign access to CephaaS.
+Access to {{site.data.keyword.cephaas_full_notm}} service instances for users in your account is controlled by {{site.data.keyword.cloud}} Identity and Access Management (IAM).
+Every user that accesses the {{site.data.keyword.cephaas_shor}} service in your account must be assigned an access policy with an IAM role.
+Review the following roles, actions, and more to help determine the best way to assign access to {{site.data.keyword.cephaas_shor}}.
 {: shortdesc}

 The access policy that you assign users in your account determines what actions a user can perform within the context of the service or specific instance that you select.
-The allowable actions are customized and defined by the CephaaS as operations that are allowed to be performed on the service.
+The allowable actions are customized and defined by the {{site.data.keyword.cephaas_shor}} as operations that are allowed to be performed on the service.
 Each action is mapped to an IAM platform or service role that you can assign to a user.

 If a specific role and its actions don't fit the use case that you're looking to address, you can [create a custom role](/docs/account?topic=account-custom-roles#custom-access-roles) and pick the actions to include.
 {: tip}